HarshPatel05/Restaurant-Management-System/README.md

-# Panda Express Multi-View Website System
+# Restaurant Management System (Panda Express)

 **Overview:**

-This is a web system for Panda Express, designed to improve order management and customer experience.
+This is a Restaurant Management web system for Panda Express, designed to improve order management and customer experience.
 It has multiple views: Register, Manager, Kiosk, Kitchen, and Menu Board.
 It’s built with Express.js for the backend, EJS for frontend rendering, and PostgreSQL for database management.
 Docker is used for easy deployment.

 **Features:**
 - **Register View:** Process orders and promotions.